-This is the only intelligible principle on which the burial service can be interpreted.
-In that service the person buried is spoken of as a dear brother or sister.
-It is said that it hath pleased God of His great mercy to take to Himself his soul.
-It is said, "We give thee hearty thanks that it hath pleased thee to deliver this our brother out of the miseries of this sinful world."
-It is said that "our hope is this, our brother rests in Christ."
+This is the only intelligible principle on which the Burial Service can be interpreted.
+In that Service the person buried is spoken of as a "dear brother or sister."
+It is said that it hath "pleased God of His great mercy to take to Himself his soul."
+It is said, "We give Thee hearty thanks that it hath pleased Thee to deliver this our brother out of the miseries of this sinful world."
+It is said that "our hope is, this our brother rests in Christ."
 Now what does all this mean?
 Did the compilers of the Prayer-book wish us to believe that all this was strictly and literally applicable to every individual member of the Church over whose body these words were read?
-Will any one look the service honestly in the face and dare to say so?
+Will any one look the Service honestly in the face and dare to say so?
 I cannot think it.
-The simple explanation of the service is, that it was drawn up, like the rest, on the presumption that all members of a Church were what they professed to be.
+The simple explanation of the Service is, that it was drawn up, like the rest, on the presumption that all members of a Church were what they professed to be.
 The key to the interpretation of it is the same great principle, the principle of charitable supposition.

 This is the only principle on which the Catechism can be interpreted.
-In it every child is taught to say, "In baptism I was made a member of Christ, a child of God, and an inheritor of the kingdom of heaven;" and a little further on, "I learn to believe in God the Holy Ghost who sanctifieth me and all the elect people of God."
+In it every child is taught to say, "In baptism I was made a member of Christ, a child of God, and an inheritor of the kingdom of heaven" and a little further on, "I learn to believe in God the Holy Ghost who sanctifieth me and all the elect people of God."
 Now what does this mean?
-Did the Prayerbook writers intend to lay it down as an abstract principle that all baptized children are sanctified and all elect?
+Did the Prayer-book writers intend to lay it down as an abstract principle that all baptized children are "sanctified" and all "elect"?
 Will any one in the present day stand forth and tell us that all the children in his parish are actually sanctified by the Holy Ghost?
-If he can, I can only say that his parish is an exception, or else Bible words have no meaning.
+If he can, I can only say, that his parish is an exception, or else Bible words have no meaning.
 But I cannot yet believe that any one would say so.
-I believe there is but one explanation of all these expressions in the Catechism.
+I believe there is but one explanation of all those expressions in the Catechism.
 They are the words of charitable supposition, and in no other sense can they be taken.

-I lay these things before any one who fancies that all children are regenerated in baptism, because of the expression in the Prayer-book service, and I ask him to weigh them well.
-I am not to be moved from my ground by hard names, and bitter epithets, and insinuations that I am not a real Churchman.
+I lay these things before any one who fancies that all children are regenerated in baptism, because of the expressions in the Prayer-book service, and I ask him to weigh them well.
+I am not to be moved from my ground by hard names, and bitter epithets, and insinuations that 1 am not a real Churchman.
 I am not to be shaken by scraps and sentences torn from their places, and thrust isolated and alone upon our notice.
-What I say is, that in interpreting the baptismal service of the Church we must be consistent.
+What I say is, that in interpreting the Baptismal Service of the Church we must he consistent.

-Men say that the view of the service I maintain is "non-natural and dishonest."
+Men say that the view of the Service I maintain is "non-natural and dishonest."
 I deny the charge altogether.
-I might retort it on many of those who make it.
-Whose view is most unnatural, I ask the Reader?
-Is it the view of the man who expounds the baptismal service on one principle, and the burial service on another?-or is it my view, which interprets all on one uniform and the same system?
+I might retort ii on many of those who make it.
+Whose view is most unman ad, I ask?
+Is it the view of the man who expounds the Baptismal Service on one principle, and the Burial Service on another, or is it my view, which interprets all on one uniform and the same system?